bagisto/bagisto-docs/src/advanced/event-listeners.md

 ## Available Bagisto Events

 The following table lists the core events available in Bagisto that you can listen to.
-The set of event names is the same in Bagisto 2.4 and the current development version.
+The set of event names is the same in Bagisto 2.4 and 2.5.
 Where an event is dispatched from more than one place (a single delete and a mass delete, for example) the argument shown is the one passed by the single-record controller action.

 Two families are not listed individually: every DataGrid dispatches `datagrid.{grid_name}.{stage}` events as it is built (see [DataGrid](../package-development/datagrid.md#extending-a-datagrid-you-do-not-own)), and every `view_render_event()` call in a Blade view dispatches an event of the same name (see [View Render Events](./view-render-events.md)).